-Coronary artery disease (CAD)
+Coronary Artery Disease (CAD)

-Anthem Blue Cross and Blue Shield Healthcare Solutions has a case management program for coronary artery disease (CAD).
-This program will help you better know and manage your CAD.
-We can assist you to set health goals and create a care plan that fits your way of life.
+HealthKeepers, Inc. has a care management program for Coronary Artery Disease (CAD).
+This program will help you better understand and manage your CAD.
+We can assist you to set health goals and create a care plan that fits your lifestyle.
 You do not have to join the program.
-You are signed up as a member of Anthem.
+You are enrolled as an Anthem HealthKeepers Plus member, unless you opt out of the program.